isl-org/adaptive-surface-reconstruction/README.md

 - SciPy

 The versions match the configuration that we have tested on a system with Ubuntu 18.04.
-We recommend to use the latest versions for all packages.
+We recommend using the latest versions for all packages.

 ## Build instructions